kmlbgn/nugo/README.md

 | -i, --img-output-path <string>        |           | Path to directory where images will be stored.
 If this is not included, images will be placed in the same directory as the document that uses them, which then allows for localization of screenshots.             |
 | -p, --img-prefix-in-markdown <string> |           | When referencing an image from markdown, prefix with this path instead of the full img-output-path.
 Should be used only in conjunction with --img-output-path.                                                     |
 | -h, --help                            |           | display help for command                                                                                                                                                                                           |
-# Custom parsing (Plugins)

-Custom parsing logic can be created using plugins.
-See the [plugin readme](src/plugins/README.md).

-# Callouts ➜ Admonitions

-To map Notion callouts to Docusaurus admonitions, ensure the icon is for the type you want.

-- ℹ️ ➜ note
-- 📝➜ note
-- 💡➜ tip
-- ❗➜ info
-- ⚠️➜ caution
-- 🔥➜ danger

-The default admonition type, if no matching icon is found, is "note".